Where to Find the Best Specialty Coffee in Vancouver, B.C.

 We’re talking about everything from the best roasters in Canada, to roasters from Japan, Norway, Germany, and just about every other corner of the coffee roasting world.
 It’s impressive.

-I asked one of the barista for recommendations for a wild, fun coffee, and walked away with two – both from Alberta – a natural process Ethiopian coffee roasted by Rogue Wave out of Edmonton, and a Colombian coffee with tasting notes of pineapple and kiwi roasted by Phil and Sebastian out of Calgary (two Canadian roasters, hooray!).
+I asked one barista for recommendations for a wild, fun coffee, and walked away with two – both from Alberta – a natural process Ethiopian coffee roasted by Rogue Wave out of Edmonton, and a Colombian coffee with tasting notes of pineapple and kiwi roasted by Phil and Sebastian out of Calgary (two Canadian roasters, hooray!).

 If you’re looking for an excellent selection of fun coffees from around the world available to try here, and buy to take home, I’d head to Revolver.